THOMASELOVE/431-packages/README.md

 # 431-packages

+These instructions are meant to be used after you've completed the installation of R and RStudio, as described in [the Software section](https://thomaselove.github.io/431-2022/software.html) of [our main course website](https://thomaselove.github.io/431-2022).

 ## R Packages to Install for 431

 An R "package" is a collection of functions, data, and documentation that extends the capabilities of R, and is the critical way to get R doing interesting work.
 These package instructions should be used after you've installed R and RStudio.
 We will add packages to this list as the semester continues.